duncan3dc/domparser/README.md

 ---------------------
 There are 2 consturctors available, one for the HtmlParser class and one for the XmlParser class, they both work in the same way.
 * Only 1 parameter is available, which should be passed as a string, and contain either a url, or the content to parse (xml/html)
 * If the string begins with the text http then it will be treated as a url (this will work for https too).
-Internally curl is used to grab the content
+Internally Guzzle is used to download the content
 * Warnings are captured during the loading of the content using libxml_use_internal_errors() and libxml_get_errors(), these are available from the errors property after the class has been initiated